schiefen12/fireseg_research/README.md

     └── requirements.txt                            # File containing all required dependencies and versions

 ## Google Drive
-Here is the Google Drive link that contains the models used, trained models for each architecture, dataset used for project, and notebook with all the necessary code: https://drive.google.com/drive/folders/1h26dTWys4JA-uOXZtIDLnU_trbQntZXw?usp=drive_link
+Here is the Google Drive link that contains the model architectures used, trained models for each architecture, dataset used for project, and notebook with all the necessary code: https://drive.google.com/drive/folders/1h26dTWys4JA-uOXZtIDLnU_trbQntZXw?usp=drive_link

 ## References